jimburton/scrabble/chapters/Chapter1.md

 type Tile = (Letter,Int)

 ```
-We will need several datasets relating to letters.
-We need to know
+We will need to know a number of things about letters:

 + the score of each letter,
 + how many of them should be in a full bag, and